things-library/Schemas/README.md

 * 'Things' have an 'item type' that explains how the thing is categorized (Example: car, furnace, electronics).
 * 'Item Types' have various attributes used to define the thing.
 (Example: air filter size, last filter change date, recommended tire pressure, purchase date)
 * Item type 'Attributes' have a data type.
 (Example: pick list, string, number, currency, date only, date and time, url)
-* Keys must consist of lowercase alphanumeric characters or underscores.
+* Keys must consist of lowercase alphanumeric characters or underscores which is known as snake case.
 * Keys are cannot be changed once created and must be unique to their container, for example a root 'thing' key must be unique to the library where an attached thing's key must be unique within the attachment things.